aabriism/aabriism.github.io/index.md

 We've seen this too many times with religions.
 Just don't do it.
 If an aabriist group wishes to promote a particular project to "make something better", then they may request donations for that project, and if you are considering giving, you must decide based purely upon the merits of the project.
 You should never, ever give money to somebody who claims to be a representative of Aabrism for the good of Aabriism

-Second:   We practice *Discussion within the Scope of the Central Tenants*. to enrichen the experience of being an Aabriist, and to help each other.
+Second:   We practice *Discussion within the Scope of the Central Tenets*. to enrichen the experience of being an Aabriist, and to help each other.
 Everyone can contribute and everyone can choose their own wisdom from among the discussions.

 ## Discussions